taotnpwaft/metadata/CONTRIBUTING.md

 7. Review the code in chunks of 200-400 lines at the most.

-8. Add comments on your pull request to help guide the reviewer
+8. Add comments on your pull request to help guide the reviewer  This is required.

 9. Make it visual if possible.
 Add some screenshots if you believe that will help.

 ## Code Review Process

-We will be implementing a code review process to be described here.
-Your code will have to pass CI/CD checks as well as reviews by a minimum of one maintainer/reviewer.
+Your code must be reviewed by no less than 2 reviewers for code to be merged.
+We will not be merging code that has not been reviewed.
+If you feel like your code has no significant negative effect on the code base, we can discuss merging at that point.
+Please state this in your description.

+We will not merge any Pull Request without a

 ## Issues and labels

+Our Issues and Pull Requests require labeling for our bug and project tracking.
+There is no good way for us to aggregate Issues or PR's without labels.
+So we will be requiring all Issues and Pull requests to have both a description, a good title and a com

-Our bug tracker utilizes several labels to help organize and identify issues.
+Our bug tracker utilizes several labels to help organize and identify issues for both Issues AND Pull Requests.
 Here's what they represent and how we use them:

-- `confirmed` - Issues that have been confirmed with a reduced test case and identify a bug.
-- `docs` - Issues for improving or updating our documentation.
-- `feature` - Issues asking for a new feature to be added, or an existing one to be extended or modified.
-New features require a minor version bump (e.g., `v3.0.0` to `v3.1.0`).
-- `help wanted` - Issues we need or would love help from the community to resolve.
-- `js` - Issues stemming from our compiled or source JavaScript files.
-- `meta` - Issues with the project itself or our GitHub repository.
+At the time this writing, our Labels are the defaults.

+   - Bug
+      Use this tag for a PR that inlcudes fixes for a bug.
+   - Documentation
+      Use this tag for bugs, typos or errors in Doucmentation, or adding new Documentation
+   - Enhancement
+      Use this if the code you submitted in a Pull Request is an enhancement, or adds a feature or fixes for a enhancement/feature.
+   - Good First Issue:
+      This sends out to sites like goodfirstissue.com so use this tag to add
+   - Help Wanted
+      Use this tag only to submit if you believe your code needs more help to be completed.
+   - Question
+       Use this tag if your PR includes a question that you may have for other members.

+ We do not use the `invalid`, `wont-fix` or `duplicate` tags.

 ## Bug reports